xavdid/advent-of-code/solutions/2020/day_17/README.md

     return neighbors
 ```

 From the main loop, we use that to build `neighbors`, a `Counter` which tracks how many time each neighbor is looked at.
-The key is the cell-tuple and the value is the number of occurances:
+The key is the cell-tuple and the value is the number of occurrences:

 ```py
 neighbors = Counter(